galaxyproject/training-material/topics/statistics/tutorials/classification_machinelearning/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
-> > Figures 2,3 and 4 show that the classification is acceptable, but as you will see in the next steps, the reults can be improved.
+> > Figures 2,3 and 4 show that the classification is acceptable, but as you will see in the next steps, the results can be improved.
 > >
 > {: .solution}
 {: .question}

 # K-Nearest Neighbor (KNN)

 At the second step, we will use k-nearest neighbor classifier.
 In the [k-nearst neighbor](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) classifier, a sample is classified by a majority vote of its neighbors.
-The sample is assigned to the class which is most common among it's k nearest neighbors.  k is a positive integer and typically it is small.
+The sample is assigned to the class which is most common among its k nearest neighbors.  k is a positive integer and typically it is small.
 For example, if k = 1, then the sample is simply assigned to the class of that single nearest neighbor.
-Surprisingly, when the number of data points is large, this classifieris not that bad.
+Surprisingly, when the number of data points is large, this classifier is not that bad.
 Choosing the best value of k is very important.
-If k is too small, the classifier will be sensitive to noise points and If k is too large, neighborhood may include points from other classes and cause errors.
-To select the k that’s right for your data, we recoomend that run the KNN algorithm several times with different values of k and choose the k that reduces the number of errors.
-We encounter while maintaining the algorithm’s ability to accurately make predictions when it’s given data it hasn’t seen before.
+If k is too small, the classifier will be sensitive to noise points and If k is too large, the neighborhood may include points from other classes and cause errors.
+To select the k that’s right for your data, we recommend running the KNN algorithm several times with different values of k and choose the k that best reduces the number of errors.
+We encounter while maintaining the algorithm’s ability to accurately make predictions when it is given data it hasn’t seen before.

 > ### {% icon question %} Question
 >